mnaberez/pedisk2/docs/notes.md

 BASIC Wedge
 -----------

+Initialize the PEDISK II and it will attempt to load the DOS from disk:

+    sys 59904

+It should print the welcome banner:

+    pedisk ii system
+    cgrs microtech
+    langhorne,pa.19047 c1981

-Initializing the PEDISK II with ``sys 59904`` will attempt to load the DOS from disk.
-The wedge will only be installed if the DOS loads successfully.
+After a short time, it will return to the ``ready.`` prompt.
+If the DOS can't be loaded from disk, a ``disk error`` message will be printed before the prompt the prompt returns.
+The BASIC wedge is not installed if the DOS is not loaded.

 Detect if the wedge is installed: